wags1999/angular-hmr-lazy-components/README.md

-# simulation of upstream changes
+# simulation of more upstream changes
 test

 # angular-hmr-lazy-components